Trust and privacy

 No fake perspective fixes

-This route mirrors pixels.
+This page mirrors pixels.
 It does not claim to correct geometry, skew, or capture problems it cannot solve.

 Metadata is removed on export

-Like the other image routes, the browser export path strips embedded metadata when it renders a new file.
+Like the other image pages, the browser export path strips embedded metadata when it renders a new file.

 Tradeoffs